Animal worship

-The idea that divinity embodies itself in animals, such as a deity incarnate, and then lives on earth among human beings is disregarded by Abrahamic religions (Morris, 2000, p.
-26).
+The idea that divinity embodies itself in animals, such as a deity incarnate, and then lives on earth among human beings is disregarded by Abrahamic religions.
 Sects deemed heretical such as the Waldensians were accused of animal worship.
-In Independent Assemblies of God and Pentecostal churches, animals have very little religious significance (Schoffeleers, 1985; Peltzer, 1987; Qtd. in Morris, 2000, p.
-25).
+In Pentecostal churches, animals have very little religious significance.
 Animals have become less and less important and symbolic in cult rituals and religion, especially among African cultures, as Christianity and Islamic religions have spread.
-(Morris, 2000, p.
-24).

 The Egyptian pantheon was especially fond of zoomorphism, with many animals sacred to particular deities—cats to Bastet, ibises and baboons to Thoth, crocodiles to Sobek and Ra, fish to Set, mongoose, shrew and birds to Horus, dogs and jackals to Anubis, serpents and eels to Atum, beetles to Khepera, bulls to Apis.
 Animals were often mummified as a result of these beliefs.
 In Wicca, the Horned God represents an animal-human deity.

 Hunting cults

 Bear

 There is evidence that connects the Greek goddess Artemis with a cult of the bear.
-Girls danced as "bears" in her honour, and might not marry before undergoing this ceremony (Thomas 1911, p.
-51).
+Girls danced as "bears" in her honour, and might not marry before undergoing this ceremony.
 According to mythology, the goddess once transformed a nymph into a bear and then into the constellation Ursa Major.

-The existence of an ancient bear cult among Neanderthals in the Middle Paleolithic period has been a topic of discussion spurred by archaeological findings (Wunn, 2000, p.
-434-435).
+The existence of an ancient bear cult among Neanderthals in the Middle Paleolithic period has been a topic of discussion spurred by archaeological findings.
 Ancient bear bones have been discovered in several different caves and their peculiar arrangement is believed by some archaeologists to be evidence of a bear cult during the Paleolithic era.
-(Wunn, 2000, p.
-435).

 The Ainu people, who live on select islands in the Japanese archipelago, call the bear "kamui" in their language, which translates to mean god.
-While many other animals are considered to be gods in the Ainu culture, the bear is the head of the gods (Kindaichi, 1949, p.
-345).
+While many other animals are considered to be gods in the Ainu culture, the bear is the head of the gods.
 For the Ainu, when the gods visit the world of man, they don fur and claws and take on the physical appearance of an animal.
-Usually, however, when the term "kamui" is used, it essentially means a bear (Kindaichi, 1949, p.
-345).
-The Ainu people willingly and thankfully ate the bear as they believed that the disguise (the flesh and fur) of any god was a gift to the home that the god chose to visit (Kindaichi, 1949, p.
-348).
+Usually, however, when the term "kamui" is used, it essentially means a bear.
+The Ainu people willingly and thankfully ate the bear as they believed that the disguise (the flesh and fur) of any god was a gift to the home that the god chose to visit.